mrvcoder/V2rayCollector/README.md

  - [x] Optimze config exctraction (only get config and remove the dsc and other things)
  - [x] Read Channels from channels.csv (it should support {all_messages} flag)
  - [ ] Update README (add usage of configs in different os and move channels list to channels.csv)
+ - [ ] Add support for v2ray configs that posted in json data

 # Telegram channels list that used as source 😉
 click [here](https://github.com/mrvcoder/V2rayCollector/blob/main/channels.csv) to see the list